cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/databases/shells/using-master-data-staging.md

 ---
 layout: post
 template: one-col
-title: Using production data on your staging stack
+title: Using production data in staging environments
 categories: how-to-guides/databases
-lead: ""
+lead: "How to configure your statging environment to use production data"
 legacy: false
 tags: ["high-availability","customization"]
 permalink: /:collection/:path